Hi, I’m Stephan.

 I spent my childhood and adolescence in a small beach town in Northern Germany.
 It was a beautiful place to grow up – bustling with excitement in the summer, sleepy and cozy in the winter.

 Reading became my first passion.
-An early favourite was Tolkien, and in high school, I’d be devouring Hesse and Dostoevsky novels.
+An early favorite was Tolkien, and in high school, I’d be devouring Hesse and Dostoevsky novels.
 Of course I’d go through a heavy Beats phase, then a New Journalism phase.
+I’m still reading around 50 books per year – literary fiction, non-fiction, classics.

 We got our first VCR in the mid-1980s.
-On weekend mornings, I sat on the living room floor, watching movies like War Games, Back to the Future or Blade Runner.
+On weekend mornings, I sat on the living room floor, watching movies like War Games or Blade Runner.
 A few years on, I’d discover the works of Jim Jarmusch and David Lynch.
 They introduced me to the wonders of indie and arthouse cinema.

 My parents owned a sizeable vinyl collection.
 My father was into progressive rock, my mother preferred blues and folk.
-Both loved Roxy Music.
+Both loved the Beatles, the Stones, the Beach Boys and Roxy Music.

 One of my cousins, who’s a couple years older than me, used to record music off the radio.
 Sometimes she’d babysit me.
-Her mixtapes, which I’d borrow and copy, were a huge influence on my formative taste.
-It was synth pop, italo disco, early hip-hop and what we’d call electro.
+Her mixtapes, which I’d borrow and copy, were a formative influence on my taste.
+This was the some of the edgier stuff of the mid-1980s: synth pop, italo disco, freestyle music, electro and early hip-hop.

-I spent my youth on a diet of MTV, skateboarding videos and Amiga games.
 I was 14 when Nevermind came out.
-I listened to grunge and metal, then shifted towards goth and industrial, and by the mid-90’s, I got deep into hip-hop, drum’n’bass and electronica.
+I spent my youth on a diet of MTV, skateboarding videos and video games.
+In my teens, I loved harsh and dark music – grunge and metal, goth and industrial.
+I also still enjoyed hip-hop, and by the mid-90’s, when I slowly came of age, I got deep into UK underground music – trip-hop, drum’n’bass and electronica.

-Inspired by the sample-based production of those genres, I started digging for older records as well.
+Inspired by sample-based production techniques, I started digging for older records at the same time.
 My musical universe constantly expanded through my finds – to jazz, soul, funk, dub, afrobeat, bossa nova, and so on.

-While acquiring two pretty much useless law degrees, I began writing for music magazines.
+While acquiring two pretty much useless law degrees, I began writing for music magazines and newspapers.
 I didn’t know yet I’d spend most of my professional life in music and culture journalism.

-I wrote and published a non-fiction book, Zen Style, in 2021.
+During the pandemic, I wrote and published a non-fiction book, Zen Style.
 I’m quite proud of it – but so far, it’s only available in German.

-For the last couple of years, I’ve been working as a freelance writer and consultant, but also teaching culture journalism to university students – and writing this newsletter.
+Since I left my last full-time job in the music industry, I’ve returned to working as a freelance writer and consultant.
+I’m also teaching culture journalism to university students – and writing this newsletter.

 I currently publish new episodes once to twice per week.

 The content of my posts may vary – I might tell the story of one specific record, or conduct an interview with an artist, or write a personal essay.
-Some posts include a “Media Diet” section with brief listening, reading and watching recommendations.
+I might compile some listening, reading and watching recommendations.
+I might do all of this at once, or none of it.

 Where To Start

-I try to create mostly evergreen content, so please dive into older issues – they will hopefully still feel new and relevant to you.
+I create mostly evergreen content, so please dive into older issues – they will hopefully still feel new and relevant to you.

 If you’ve subscribed for free and enjoyed my posts, please consider upgrading your subscription for the full experience.

-Here’s a quick selection of six articles that seem to provide a good start into the world of zensounds.
+Here’s a selection of articles that provide a good start into the world of zensounds.

 A Guide to Berlin’s Experimental Music Scene